-Keith W. Hughes, 58, was elected a Director of the Company in September 2004.
+Keith W. Hughes, 59, was elected a Director of the Company in September 2004.
 He was Chairman and CEO of Dallas-based Associates First Capital from 1994 to 2000 when it merged with Citigroup, and served as Associates First Capital's President and Chief Operating Officer from 1991 to 1994.
 Prior to joining Associates, he held various roles in the financial services industry working for Continental Illinois Bank in Chicago, Northwestern Bank in Minneapolis and Crocker Bank in San Francisco.
 Mr. Hughes also serves as a director of Carreker Corporation, a financial software and consulting organization; Texas Industries, Inc., a producer of steel, concrete and aggregate construction material; and Certegy Inc., a credit card and check authorization business.
 He is a former Vice Chairman and member of the Board of Directors of Citigroup.
-In Dallas, he serves on the board of the Children's Medical Center, and is a member of the Board of the University of Texas Southwestern Medical School Foundation.

-Blake D. Lovette, 62, was appointed a director of the Company in November 2003.
+Blake D. Lovette, 63, was appointed a director of the Company in November 2003.
 He has served as a consultant to companies serving the food industry and has been a private investor since July 2002.
 From 1998 to June 2002, he was President of ConAgra Poultry Company, a fully-integrated chicken processing business engaged in the production, processing, marketing and distribution of fresh and frozen chicken products.
 Mr. Lovette has served as a poultry company executive for many years.
 He was President and Chief Operating Officer of Valmac Industries from 1979 to 1985.
 From 1985 to 1988, Mr. Lovette led the Shenandoah Products Corporation operations of Perdue Farms.
 He was President and Chief Operating Officer of poultry operations of Holly Farms Corporation from 1988 to 1990, and was with the Lovette Company from 1990 to 1998.

-Vance C. Miller, Sr., 71, was elected a Director in September 1986.
+Vance C. Miller, Sr., 72, was elected a Director in September 1986.
 Mr. Miller has been Chairman of Vance C. Miller Interests, a real estate development company formed in 1977, and has served as the Chairman of the Board and Chief Executive Officer of Henry S. Miller Cos., a Dallas, Texas, real estate services firm, since 1991.
 Mr. Miller was appointed by the President of the United States to serve as Director of Fannie Mae from 1986 to 1989.

-James G. Vetter, Jr., 70, has practiced law in Dallas, Texas, since 1966.
-He is a shareholder of the Dallas law firm of Godwin Gruber, P.C., and has served as general counsel and a Director since 1981.
-Mr. Vetter is a Board Certified-Tax Law Specialist and serves as a lecturer and author in tax matters.
+James G. Vetter, Jr., 71, has practiced law in Dallas, Texas, since 1966.
+He is a shareholder of the Dallas law firm of Godwin Gruber LLP, and has served as general counsel and a Director since 1981.
+Mr. Vetter is a Board Certified-Tax Law Specialist and served as a lecturer and author in tax matters.

-Donald L. Wass, Ph.D., 72, was elected a Director of the Company in May 1987.
+Donald L. Wass, Ph.D., 73, was elected a Director of the Company in May 1987.
 He has been President of the William Oncken Company of Texas, a time management consulting company, since 1970.